-Other, similar methods perform minimizations of functionals representing measures of the accuracy of the image transformation with respect to calibration parameters [6, 14].
+Other, similar methods perform minimizations of functionals representing measures of the the accuracy of the image transformation with respect to calibration parameters [6, 14].
 These methods rely on the point-symmetry of radial distortion at the location of the optical center onto the image plane to reduce the dimensionality of the parameter space [6] or to iteratively refine calibration parameters initially obtained with a distortion-free pinhole camera model [14].

 In addition to these calibration techniques, Miyamoto [5] defined mappings relating the world plane angle θ_1 to the image plane angle θ_2 .
-One such mapping is given by $\theta_2 = \tan \theta_1$ (see Figure 1).
-Alternatively, Anderson et al. [1] defined a similar mapping this time based on Snell's law of diffraction.
+One such mapping is given by $\theta_2 = \tan \theta_1$.
+Alternatively, Anderson et al. [1] defined a similar mapping, this time based on Snell's law of diffraction.
 Unfortunately, the accuracy of these models is limited to the neighborood of the optical center [10].
-Basu and Licardie also proposed alternative models for fish-eye lenses based in log-polar transformations [3] but, in this case, they demonstrate that the small number of calibration parameters does not permit to accurately model a spherical lens.
+Basu and Licardie also proposed alternative models for fish-eye lenses [3] but they demonstrate that the small number of calibration parameters involved does not allow to accurately model a spherical lens.